axyroxxx/Quake_Alert_app-master/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+This is the first test branch1 in the dev envirmonent/ test1.